dyingpotato890/SilentSnitch/README.md

 **Important Note:** Since the app doesn't connect directly to Instagram or require login, it relies on you manually providing your follower data.
 It cannot retroactively identify unfollowers from before your first data update.

 ---

+### Privacy
+SilentSnitch is designed with your privacy in mind.

+- **No Login Required**: We never ask for your Instagram username or password.
+- **Local Data Storage**: All follower data is stored locally on your device and is not transmitted externally.
+- **No Third-Party Access**: The app does not interact with any third-party services to access your Instagram data.

+---

 ## How To Use SilentSnitch